sayeedx/sayeedx/README.md

 ## Sayeed Ahmed

-👨‍💻 **Software Developer**
+👨‍💻 **Software Engineer & Developer**

 🚀 Passionate about coding and always eager to learn and implement new technologies.
-Skilled in various programming languages including C, C++, Java, Python, and HTML.
-With a strong foundation in software development, I am committed to creating efficient and innovative solutions.
+Skilled in various programming languages including C, C++, Java, Python, and SQL.
+With a strong foundation in software development and engineering principles, I am committed to creating efficient and innovative solutions.

 ### Skills:
 - **Languages:**